awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 **Support for compressed playbook structure**

-The `AWS-ApplyAnsiblePlaybooks` document enables you to run compressed \.zip files in the downloaded bundle\.
+The `AWS-ApplyAnsiblePlaybooks` document allows you to run compressed \.zip files in the downloaded bundle\.
 The document checks if the downloaded files contain a compressed file in \.zip format\.
 If a \.zip is found, the document automatically decompresses the file and then runs the specified Ansible automation\.

 **Enhanced logging**